Mbed-TLS/TF-PSA-Crypto/docs/architecture/pk-4.md

 #### Replace all uses of `mbedtls_pk_type_t`, `mbedtls_pk_get_type()` and `mbedtls_pk_can_do()` in TLS library and test code

 #### Get rid of `mbedtls_pk_can_do()`

+Once it's no longer used anywhere, we can stop implementing it.

 #### Get rid of `mbedtls_pk_info`